 Irritation or stinging of the eyes is often known as burning eyes.
 Burning eyes can be uncomfortable and are a cause for concern.

-Burning eyes can usually be diagnosed easily and treated with over-the-counter medications.
+Eye burning can usually be diagnosed quickly and treated with over-the-counter (OTC) medications.
 However, some rare causes of burning eyes may require specialized treatment.

 If you experience symptoms like vision loss, visit your doctor immediately.